weezerdazaii/weezerzai/README.md

 - im a crackshipping and selfshipper (i dont really take shipping seriously tbh.)

-- feel free to c=h with me! im completly fine w it!!
+- feel free to c+h with me! im completly fine w it!!